 New HP printers can recognize when you are not using a genuine HP cartridge.
 As a result, your HP printer may not work with refilled, refurbished, or remanufactured cartridges.

-Luckily for you, HP Deskjet printers can be tricked into thinking that you have replaced the empty ink cartridge with a compatible filled one which you have refilled yourself.
+Luckily for you, HP Deskjet printers can be tricked into thinking that you have replaced the empty ink cartridge with a compatible filled one that you have refilled yourself.

 Your HP printer may notify you that your ink cartridge is empty, even though you just refilled it!